dimi309/clunker/README.md

 	git submodule init
 	git submodule update

-On Linux, the WINIT_UNIX_BACKEND environment variable has to be set to "x11".
+On Linux, the WINIT_UNIX_BACKEND environment variable might have to be set to "x11".
 Otherwise winit may launch using wayland, making winit's xlib_window() and xcb_connection() window functions return None.
 The values returned by these functions are needed for creating a Vulkan surface.

 ![snapshot](clunker.png)